 Violations of 31 U.S.C.
-Section 3729(a)(1)(A) encompass virtually all types of False Claims Act cases and are by far the most common type of violation.
+Section 3729(a)(1)(A) encompasses virtually all types of False Claims Act cases and are by far the most common type of violation.
 In fact, it is quite rare to file a False Claims Act case that does not contain a violation of this subsection.

 There are as many ways to violate this subsection as there are government contracts.
 As such, the most important part of almost every False Claims Act suit is identifying the false claims for payment or approval that occurred.